glennirwin/webgp/src/README.md

 ![WebGL2](https://img.shields.io/badge/WebGL-2-lightgrey.svg?style=flat-square)
 ![OpenGL ES 3.0](https://img.shields.io/badge/OpenGL-ES%203.0-lightgrey.svg?style=flat-square)

-[WebGP.js](https://github.com/glennirwin/webgp=) is a JavaScript library that uses [WebGL2](https://www.khronos.org/registry/webgl/specs/latest/2.0/) to enable general purpose computation, visualization, and more using the GPU in your computer right in your web browser (current Chrome and Firefox browsers have WebGL2 support built-in).
-All the GL calls are handled by the library for you.
-Just get some data, add GLSL shader code for your calculation, and hit Go.
-This library will let you visit, evaluate, calculate, display, and even update an array of a million or more items in a fraction of a millisecond and your CPU won't even warm up (your GPU will - you have been warned).
+[WebGP.js](https://github.com/glennirwin/webgp=) is a JavaScript library that uses [WebGL2](https://www.khronos.org/registry/webgl/specs/latest/2.0/) to enable general purpose computation and visualization using your GPU (Graphics Card) in a web browser (latest Chrome/Firefox, Safari soon).
+All the ugly GL calls are handled by the library so you can focus on GLSL code for your calculations and graphics.
+While some libraries are focused on graphics and others are focused on computation, this library allows you to create very fast applications with both GPU computation AND graphics in a simple declarative way with minimal abstractions.

 ## Features:
 * Simple declarative creation of a VertexComputer.
 Just define its attributes, the data, and the GLSL code to use.
-WebGP will create the buffers, uniforms, vertex arrays and textures for you.
-Call step() to cycle once (feel free to put it in a loop) or call run() and it will run forever.
+* WebGP will create the buffers, uniforms, vertex arrays and textures for you.
+* Call step() to cycle once in your own loop, or call run() and it will run forever.
 * uniforms of float and int types now supported, other types not fully tested yet
 * full control of update steps and iteration counters or just call run()
 * VertexComputer updateStep and renderStep in constructor are optional, can use one or both